Date

 Data Privacy, GDPR, Google Analytics, Piano Analytics

-Piano Data Privacy Officer, Louis-Marie Guérif, shares 5 Data Privacy principles every business should understand to remain compliant.
+Piano's Data Privacy Officer, Louis-Marie Guérif, shares 5 data privacy principles every business should understand to remain compliant.

 Most analytics tools weren’t built for strict privacy compliance – and certainly not for the fast-evolving regulatory landscape in Europe and beyond.